Aishat02/SheCodes-Weather-App/README.md

 - CSS
 - JAVASCRIPT
 - AXIOS
+- SheCodes Weather API

 ### What I learned

 - How to use AXIOS to call an API
 - How to find API's
 - How to manipulate and display API values
+- What and How to use Javascript template

 ### Continued development